Policy on Responsibilities of Subscribers or Clients of NYU Telephone Service

 This policy pertains both to students who subscribe to NYU's telephone service and to those individuals who undertake mission-related activities and who use NYU's telephone service.

-- Students residing in NYU Residence Halls have access to NYU's telephone service.
+- Students residing in NYU Residence Halls can request access to NYU's telephone service.
 Students must provide their own telephone.

 - For more information on NYU's telephone service, please visit www.nyu.edu/servicelink/041214313233571.

 - If you receive harassing telephone calls, notify your RA, GA, or Resident Hall manager at once.
-Residents in 240 Mercer Street and D'Agostino Hall should notify the Law School Office of Residential Life (1-212-998-6510.)
+Residents in Hayden Hall (240 Mercer Street) and D'Agostino Hall should notify the Law School Office of Residential Life (1-212-998-6510.)
 NYU Residential Life and Housing Services and NYU Public Safety will be alerted.
 Public Safety will investigate the complaint.
 NYU Residential Life and Housing Services, in cooperation with Public Safety, will advise NYU IT Technology Operations Services to take appropriate action.